johnardavies/transformer_example/README.md

 # Transformer_example

 This is repo which implements a simple Transformer.
-It takes the attention mechanism and other network components that Andrej Karpathy developed in [nanoGPT](https://github.com/karpathy/nanoGPT) for language generation and reuse them to implement a Transformer for language translation.
-This uses the PyTorch framework.
+It takes the attention mechanism and other network components that Andrej Karpathy developed in [nanoGPT](https://github.com/karpathy/nanoGPT) for language generation and reuses them to implement a Transformer for language translation.
+It uses the PyTorch framework.
 The language translation Transformer’s structure follows the example in François Chollet’s book [‘Deep Learning with Python’](https://github.com/fchollet/deep-learning-with-python-notebooks)

 The code is talked through in more detail in this post [here](https://johnardavies.github.io/technical/transformer3/).
 The model is specified in the ```config.py``` and translates from german to english (lower case).

 To run the example:

-1. clone the repo and download we download the english-german translation pairs from [anki](https://www.manythings.org/anki/) and unzip the file:
+1. clone the repo, download the english-german translation pairs from [anki](https://www.manythings.org/anki/) and unzip the file:
 ```
 $ wget https://www.manythings.org/anki/deu-eng.zip && unzip deu-eng.zip
 ```